Dental Assistant Salary Information

 Benefits vary substantially by practice and may be contingent upon full-time employment.

-**This growth represents a ten-year period ending 2018.
-Source: U.S. Department of Labor Occupational Outlook Handbook 2010-2011 Edition
+**This growth represents a ten-year period ending 2028.
+Source: U.S. Department of Labor Occupational Outlook Handbook

 Employment is expected to increase much faster than average; job prospects are expected to be excellent.

-Job prospects should be excellent, as dentists continue to need the aid of qualified dental assistants.
+- Job prospects should be excellent, as dentists continue to need the aid of qualified dental assistants.
+We have placed assistants with Memorial Dentists, Katy, Sugar Land, Galleria Area, as well as out of town.
 There will be many opportunities for entry-level positions, but some dentists prefer to hire experienced assistants, those who have completed a dental-assisting program, or have met State requirements to take on expanded functions within the office.

 In addition to job openings due to employment growth, some job openings will arise out of the need to replace assistants who transfer to other occupations, retire, or leave for other reasons.